-(b) Prior approval for other outside employment.
-Before engaging in any outside employment that is not prohibited under paragraph (a) of this section, with or without compensation, an employee of the FHFA, other than a special Government employee, must obtain written approval from the employee's supervisor and the concurrence of the DAEO.
+(b) Prior approval for and concurrence with other outside employment-(1) Except as provided in paragraph (b)(2) of this section, before engaging in any outside employment that is not prohibited under paragraph (a) of this section, with or without compensation, an employee, other than a special Government employee, must obtain written approval from his or her supervisor and the concurrence of the DAEO.
 Nonetheless, special Government employees remain subject to other statutory and regulatory provisions governing their outside activities, including 18 U.S.C.
-203(c)

-and 205(c), as well as applicable provisions of 5 CFR part 2635.
+203(c) and 205(c), as well as applicable provisions of 5 CFR part 2635.